sunng87/ring-jetty9-adapter/README.md

 # ring-jetty9-adapter

 Ring adapter for Jetty 9 with WebSocket support which means you can use WebSocket in your Clojure application without pain.

+This is a simple and plain wrapper on Jetty 9.
+It doesn't introduce additional thread model or anything else (no unofficial ring variance, no core.async).
+You are free to add those on top of our base API.

 ## Usage